What is the Best Swiss Bank in 2025?

 The price of features at Neon is also excellent!
 Pricing is where Neon shines compared to other Swiss banks.

-You can make payments for free in Switzerland in CHF.
-These payments are for all our bills and all your money transfers!
+You can make free payments in CHF in Switzerland.
+These payments are for all our bills and money transfers!

 With your Mastercard, you can purchase things online and abroad in foreign currencies for free!
 These free purchases abroad are probably one of the most significant advantages of Neon.